 Do Something Different for New Year's Eve

-If parties, bars, and concerts aren't quite your speed this year, you're in luck: New York City offers plenty of fun alternative New Year's Eve celebrations each and every year.
-From biking and running outings, to mindful meditations and yoga classes, to harbor cruises, check out these 7 Alternative New Year's Eve Celebrations in Manhattan that are sure to start your 2018 off right.Continue to 14 of 16 below.
+If parties, bars, and concerts aren't quite your speed this year, you're in luck: New York City offers plenty of fun alternative New Year's Eve celebrations every year.
+From biking and running outings to mindful meditations and yoga classes, to harbor cruises, an alternative New Year's Eve celebration is sure to start your 2018 off right.Continue to 13 of 15 below.

 Recoup on New Year's Day in NYC

-Don't waste a minute of your precious time in Manhattan–there's never a dull moment in the Big Apple, and there's way more to do on New Year's Day in NYC than sit around and nurse your hangover.
-Here, we round up fun ideas for Things to Do on New Year's Day in NYC (and, yeah, we're including a selection of boozy brunch spots, in case a little hair of the dog that bit you is what you're after).Continue to 15 of 16 below.
+Don't waste a minute of your precious time in Manhattan—there's never a dull moment in the Big Apple, and there's way more to do on New Year's Day in NYC than sit around and nurse your hangover.
+Yeah, a boozy brunch, in case you need a little hair of the dog, is a must, but the city has plenty of only-in-New-York activities on January 1, too, like the famous Polar Bear Club's annual swim in the frigid Atlantic Ocean.

 Get Cozy by a Fireplace